srdjop/Analysis-and-prediction-of-PM2.5-concentration/README.md

 **Author: Srdjan Protic**
 **Contact: protic783@gmail.com**

 This repository contains the analysis and prediction of PM2.5 concentrations in Chengdu, China, based on environmental parameters.
-The project encompasses linear regression for prediction and k-Nearest Neighbors (kNN) classification for hazard categorization.
+The project encompasses linear regression for prediction and k-nearest Neighbors (kNN) classification for hazard categorization.

 ## Table of Contents